 The UK is one of the largest European donors of Official Development Assistance (ODA) and an active proponent of sexual and reproductive health and family planning (SRH/FP) within ODA.
-Despite a tight economic climate, the budget of the Department for International Development (DFID) has remained ring-fenced.
 The UK continues to meet the target of 0.7% GNI to ODA, after the International Development (Official Development Assistance Target) Act enshrined this ongoing commitment in law in 2015.
 In September 2020, the Department for International Development (DFID) and Foreign and Commonwealth Office merged to form the new Foreign, Commonwealth and Development Office (FCDO).
 Subsequently, the UK's legal commitment to 0.7% GNI to ODA will be reduced to 0.5% for 2021 and beyond.

 Policies & funding

 The UK has committed to taking a strong stand for women and girls and to promoting equity in both its programmes and in global processes such as the 2030 United Nations Agenda for Sustainable Development.
 The UK continues to work towards the UK commitment of 24 million additional family planning users between 2012 and 2020.
 The UK places a strong emphasis on health, sexual and reproductive health and rights, and on women and girls.

 By 2019, DFID-funded reproductive, maternal and new-born health programmes had supported 23.5 million women and girls to use modern methods of family planning between April 2018 and March 2019, contributing towards DFID’s commitment of 24 million between 2012 and 2020.

 In 2018 and 2019, DFID continued to fund SRH/FP in several countries.
 The countries receiving the highest amounts for family planning in 2018-19 were: Ethiopia, Sierra Leone, Tanzania, Pakistan and Malawi.
 The UK also funds largescale consortia on family planning, notably through the £200 million (€224.5 million) flagship programme Women’s Integrated Sexual Health (WISH) that will ensure six million couples can use voluntary contraception every year of the programme.